-The CoLoCode is a hyper-conformed version of the practice location data, making it possible to compare locations despite

-	minor typographical errors in address fields.
-That makes a lot of things possible, including the operations described
+The CoLoCode is a hyper-conformed version of U.S. practice location data, making it possible to link providers by their place of practice, despite variations in address data.
+That makes a lot of things possible, including the operations described below.

-	below.

 A Way to Link Practitioners With Their Employers/Companies

 The exclusive CarePrecise CoLoCode is used to identify individuals and organizations providing medical services at the same location.
 CarePrecise computes a CoLoCode for the full database of 7.3 million U.S. healthcare provider records.
 It can help in determining practice size, and in finding practitioners who are co-workers.
 It can also be used to find a Type 1 (individual) provider's Type 2 (organization) records(s) (Type 1 to Type 2 crosswalk), and to find the workers at a given practice group (workplace to worker crosswalk).

 - View all providers working at every workplace (Worker-to-Workplace linkage)